 Concept and Structure of the HGGS

-The Heidelberg Graduate School for Humanities and Social Sciences offers a structured doctoral programme to all doctoral candidates of the participating faculties but this is not obligatory.
+The Heidelberg Graduate School for Humanities and Social Sciences offers a structured doctoral programme to all doctoral candidates of the participating faculties and specialist research areas.
 Its services are aimed at doctoral candidates writing their dissertations individually ("Einzelpromovierende") and at those who are already members of research projects, e.g. "Graduiertenkollegs”.
 The approach of the HGGS is interdisciplinary.
 It combines the tradition of relative freedom in writing a thesis in the humanities with new approaches in educating post-graduates, e.g. by offering them exclusive seminars, workshops and peer mentoring groups.

 Advantages for Doctoral Candidates

-- Regular opportunities to exchange ideas with other doctoral students
+- Regular opportunities to exchange ideas with other doctoral researchers and faculty

 - Support in establishing work groups